 4. Right to be forgotten for your employees

 The GDPR will concern not only your customers but also your employees.
-HelpCrunch takes care of people who work with our tool – of your customer support agents.
+HelpCrunch takes care of people who work with our tool – your customer support agents.
 After leaving a job at your company, they can request a total removal of their personal information from your database.
-You can do it in Settings -> Agents -> Delete Agent.
+You can do it in Settings → Team members → Delete.